smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 your classmates have made _during the [workshop timeslot]({% link _workshops/index.md %})_.

-## Specification
+## Weekly videos

 {:.info-box}

-Just a heads up: the spec & submission instructions for your AV diary are in two parts---the weekly video part, and portfolio part (due in weeks 5 & 9 only).
+Remember: the specification & submission instructions for your AV diary are in two parts---this information relates to the weekly video part.

-### Weekly videos
+### Specification

 Each week's submission must include: